jankaspar/ts-discriminated-union/README.md

 # Typescript Discriminated Union

-This is work in progress, may not work at all and documentation may be misleading
+This is work in progress, may not work at all and documentation may be misleading.

 Represent discriminated unions in typescript.
 - compile time exhaustive matching, never miss the case